Jussieu Campus: Controversies and asbestos

 The campus was often decried as an architectural failure.
-The hollow space under the building wings enables wind to build up its force, and thus the environment on the slab is unfriendly.
-Sound-proofing is very poor, with classes regularly having to briefly stop when someone flushes the toilet next door.
-The regular grid plan is confusing, and only long-time residents can move through without going back to the wind-blown ground level, since many corridors do not allow through-crossing (laboratories etc. have often chosen to lock their corridor for safety reasons).
+The hollow space under the building wings enables wind to blow through constantly, making an unfriendly environment on the slab.
+Sound-proofing is so poor that classes regularly have to stop briefly when someone flushes the toilet next door.
+The identical grid intersections are confusing, and only long-time residents can move through without descending to the wind-blown ground level, since many corridors are locked for security (e.g. laboratories).
 The campus had increasingly deteriorated since its construction, and its older tower stairwells and exteriors were covered in perpetual graffiti.

-The most worrisome aspect of the Jussieu architecture was its extensive use of asbestos as a fire retardant.
-Asbestos fibers are carcinogenic when inhaled.
-As a consequence, the use of asbestos in buildings is prohibited in France, but was not at the time when the campus was built.
-The risks are particularly acute for workers who maintain the building (drilling walls, for example).
-In addition, the fire retardation is not considered sufficient, so that its metal frames would collapse in a large fire.
+The most worrisome aspect of the Jussieu architecture was its extensive use of asbestos as a fire retardant, whose fibers are carcinogenic when inhaled, and which is now prohibited as a building material.
+The risks are particularly acute for maintenance workers (drilling walls, for example).
+Even the fire retardation is considered insufficient to prevent the metal frames from collapsing in a large fire.
 An ambitious clean-up program was begun in 1997 after some high-profile protests.
-The wings are stripped of all equipment, walls, etc., down to the naked concrete frame, and are then rebuilt using more modern materials.
-Many advocated the destruction of Jussieu when the asbestos problem was addressed.
-However, the campus is protected as an architectural type, and must be restored to its original condition.
+For cleanup, each wing is stripped down to the naked concrete frame and rebuilt using more modern materials.
+Many advocated the destruction and replacement of Jussieu instead, but the campus is protected as an architectural type, and must be restored to its original appearance.

 View of the campus in 2005 during asbestos removal.

 In 1996 Claude Allègre, a well known French politician and former scientist, opposed the removal of asbestos from the campus, describing it as harmless and dismissing concerns about it as a form of "psychosis created by leftists".
 The campus' asbestos is deemed to have killed 22 people and caused serious health problems in 130 others.

-The 1997–2016 refurbishment completely removed the asbestos.
-This was also an opportunity to rebuild the campus to be more friendly to its inhabitants.
-The graffiti were removed; sound proofing and thermal isolation was added; many of the round stairwells were replaced by straight ones; openings were made to create vistas and let in light; the prefabs were destroyed and replaced by gardens; courtyards were covered by transparent roofing; a dry garden was created around the Zamansky building; and a restaurant was opened in the South-East courtyard.
+The 1997–2016 refurbishment completely removed the asbestos, and also refurbished the campus.
+The graffiti were removed; sound proofing and thermal insulation was added; many of the round stairwells were replaced by straight ones; openings were made to create vistas and let in light; the prefabs were destroyed and replaced by gardens; courtyards were covered by transparent roofing; a dry garden was created around the Zamansky building; and a restaurant was opened in the South-East courtyard.